About the Ceremonies

 Yes, everybody graduating will need to wear full Academic Robes (read more).
 You will need to hire robes in advance of the date.
 Robes must be ordered from our provider, Ede and Ravenscroft.

-You will not be able to graduate unless you are wearing the correct Warwick robes.
+You will not be able to graduate unless you are wearing the correct Warwick robes from Ede and Ravenscroft.

 A gown, hood and hat will need to be worn during the ceremony.

-You should order your robe at least two weeks prior to your ceremony.
+You should order your robe at least two weeks prior to the start of the Degree Congregation.

 You need to order your robes online, well in advance of the ceremony, from our robe providers.